zjzshyq/zjzshyq.github.io/USL_final_paper.md

 compared with other destinations.
 <br>
 Though the accumulation feature 4 is high, feature 4 is not the top-valued feature in each eigenvector.
+Feature 4 represents the average score of juice bars.
+In our common sense, we usually don’t regard juice bars as a  destination for travelling, however, juice bars may appear in most tourist destinations.
-Feature 4  In paragraph 2.1.2, we find feature 4 is not paired so well with other features.
-So we decide to drop feature 4, 7, and 8.
+It makes sense to remove feature 4 from our data.
+Feature 4 in paragraph 2.1.2, is not paired so well with other features explaining that juice bars are more independent.
+So we decide to drop feature 4, 7, and 8 which are juice bars, resorts and parks/picnic spots.

 ![pic_3.2](./img/pca_2.jpg)